If you or someone you know is in danger or needs immediate help, call 911.

 - Connect you with medical care, if you need it.

 - Explain your options for filing a report, as well as your options if you choose not to report, so you can make the decision that’s right for you.

 - Facilitate housing needs, academic adjustments and other accommodations.

 - Kiara Lee, CARE Advocate – (310)794-7299

 If you are a faculty or staff member, our UCLA Staff and Faculty Counseling Center offers confidential counseling and can connect you with additional resources, such as Campus Human Resources if you want to file a complaint and the Title IX Officer (Sexual Harassment Prevention Officer) to understand your academic rights.

-CARE at CAPS is a safe place for survivors of sexual assault, dating violence, and stalking to get support, consultation, and to have a safe place to talk.
-We offer several response and prevention services.
-CARE is located in The Counseling Center at Wooden Center West.
+CARE at CAPS is a safe place for student survivors of sexual assault, intimate partner violence, and stalking to get support, consultation, and have a safe place to talk.
+CARE at CAPS offers: